msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 A popular regularisation technique is known as dropout, implemented in Flux's [`Dropout`](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Dropout) layer.
 Dropout involves temporarily dropping ("turning off") a randomly selected set of neurons (along with their connections) at each iteration of the training stage, which results in a computationally-efficient form of model (neural-network) averaging [(Srivastava et al., 2014)](https://jmlr.org/papers/v15/srivastava14a.html).

 Another class of regularisation techniques involve modifying the loss function.
 For instance, L₁ regularisation (sometimes called lasso regression) adds to the loss a penalty based on the absolute value of the neural-network parameters.
 Similarly, L₂ regularisation (sometimes called ridge regression) adds to the loss a penalty based on the square of the neural-network parameters.
 Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer.
 These regularisation techniques can be implemented straightforwardly by providing a custom `optimiser` to [`train()`](@ref) that includes a [`SignDecay`](https://fluxml.ai/Flux.jl/stable/reference/training/optimisers/#Optimisers.SignDecay) object for L₁ regularisation, or a [`WeightDecay`](https://fluxml.ai/Flux.jl/stable/reference/training/optimisers/#Optimisers.WeightDecay) object for L₂ regularisation.
 See the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/training/training/#Regularisation) for further details.
-Note that, when the training data and parameters are simulated dynamically (i.e., "on the fly"), there is no possibility of overfitting and therefore no use for this form of regularisation.
+Note that, when the training data and parameters are simulated dynamically (i.e., "on the fly"; see [On-the-fly and just-in-time simulation](@ref)), overfitting is generally not a concern, making this form of regularisation unnecessary.

 For illustration, the following code constructs a neural Bayes estimator using dropout and L₁ regularisation with penalty coefficient $\lambda = 10^{-4}$: